1oogabooga1/1oogabooga1/README.md

 - 🌱 Currently improving my skills in **Spring Boot**, **REST APIs**, and **multithreading**
 - 🤖 Fascinated by **machine learning**, **neural networks**, and how they can be applied in real-world systems
 - 🧩 Solid understanding of **OOP, SOLID principles**, and **design patterns**
-- 🗣️ Languages: Java, SQL, HTML/CSS, a bit of JavaScript
+- 🗣️ Languages: Java, SQL
 - 🎯 Applying to study **IT & AI** at a university in **China 🇨🇳**
-- ⚡ Fun fact: I once tried to teach an AI to recognize movie genres… it ended up recommending “Shrek” as a horror movie.
-Still counts as progress!

 ---